 - Identify the internal customer.
 This, too, is a simple concept that can have a big impact when understood.
 The internal customer is the person or department within the organization that receives the product of your work.
 Although the external customer or end user is always kept in mind, you need to ask yourself “who do I pass my work onto internally?
 What do they need from me in order to do their best before passing their product on to their internal customer?”
 Have you ever asked?
 Identifying the series internal customers in a process and their needs is essential to creating a good external customer experience

 Questions or thoughts?
 We would love to hear from you.
-Send us an e-mail to join the conversation.
+Give us a call at (907) 276-4414 to join the conversation.